Trump’s Attack of “Mexican” Judge Similar to His Attack on Securities Analyst in 1990

 0

-Republican Presidential Candidate Donald Trump’s public vindictiveness and pettiness should be well-known to the American public by now.
+Republican Presidential Candidate Donald Trump’s vindictiveness and pettiness should be well-known to the American public by now.

 Trump’s recent attacks on a Federal judge who made rulings against this interest in Trump University are not new.
 Such attacks are part of Trump’s personality and his way of doing business.
 He does not cope well when things don’t go his way.